Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Hairdresser and bikini mannequin

-She says: “I couldn’t care much less if women like me or not, I get what I would like.
+She says: “I couldn’t care much less if ladies like me or not, I get what I would like.
 I undoubtedly wouldn’t have an issue with splitting somebody up.”

 Cassidy